 Trump administration says man mistakenly deported to El Salvador is ‘alive and secure’ in first update

-- The U.S. State Department reported that Kilmar Abrego Garcia, mistakenly deported to El Salvador, is "alive and secure" in a maximum security prison there.
+- The U.S. State Department reported that Abrego Garcia, mistakenly deported to El Salvador, is 'alive and secure' in the country’s maximum security CECOT prison.

 Coverage Details